jrodewig/wanderahead.github.io/_posts/2025-04-04-visiting-forsyth-from-a-fox-hunt-to-fried-green-tomatoes.md

   loading="lazy"
 />

 Start your journey in downtown Forsyth.
-If it’s a weekday, head inside the courthouse to see the restored courtroom with its decorative pressed tin ceiling.
+If it's a weekday, head inside the courthouse to see the restored courtroom with its decorative pressed tin ceiling.
 Then hit the streets for a self-guided tour.